weizhou-chaojixx/IoT-security-papers/paper lists/Rank1.md

 # CCS
 ## 2019
-1.Watching You Watch: The  Tr acki ng Ecosyste m of Over-the-Top TV Streaming Devices
+1.Watching You Watch: The Tracking Ecosystem of Over-the-Top TV Streaming Devices
-2.Charting t he  At t ack Sur face  of Tr i gge r -Act i on IoT Platforms
+2.Charting the Attack Surface of Trigger-Action IoT Platforms
-3.
+3.Automatic Fingerprinting of Vulnerable BLE IoT Devices with Static UUIDs from Mobile Apps
+4.Trick or Heat?
+Manipulating Critical  Temperature-Based Control  Systems using Rectification attacks

 ## 2018
 1.On the Safety of IoT Device Physical Interaction Control
 2.Situational Access Control in the Internet of Things